The Clergy Health and Well-being Service

 Dear Brothers and Sisters,

-She works alongside me and the Vicars General who form the central small team of the Health and Well-Being Service.
+The Co-ordinator works alongside me and the Vicars General who form the central small team of the Health and Well-Being Service.
 They work closely with the Bishop’s Chaplain for Sick and Retired Priests living in Ireland, the Deans, and the wider team on the Clergy Health and Well-Being Committee chaired by Canon Michael Moore.

 The Clergy Health and Well-Being role is wide ranging and includes responsibilities to: